lyz-code/blue-book/docs/roadmap_adjustment.md

 - Summer analysis (1st of June): I hate heat, so summer is a moment of retreat.
 Everyone temporarily stop their lives, we go on holidays and all social projects slow their pace.
 Even the news have even less interesting things to report.
 It's so hot outside that some of us seek the cold refuge of home or remote holiday places.
 Days are long and people love to hang out till late, so usually you wake up later, thus having less time to actually do stuff.
 Even in the moments when you are alone the heat drains your energy to be productive.
 It is then a moment to relax and gather forces for the next trimester.
 It's also perfect to develop *easy* and *chill* personal projects that have been forgotten in a drawer.
 Lower your expectations and just flow with what your body asks you.

 - Autumn analysis (1st of September): September it's another key moment for many people.
 We have it hardcoded in our life since we were children as it was the start of school.
 People feel energized after the summer holidays and are eager to get back to their lives and stopped projects.
-You're already 6 months into the year, so it's a good moment to review your year plan and decide how you want to invest your energy reserves.
+You're already 6 months into the year, so it's a good moment to review your year plan and decide where you want to put your energy reserves.

 - Winter analysis (1st of December): December is the cue that the year is coming to an end.
 The days grow shorter and colder, they basically invite you to enjoy a cup of tea under a blanket.
 It is then a good time to get into your cave and do an introspection analysis on the whole year and prepare the ground for the coming year.
 Some of the goals of this season are:
   - Think everything you need to guarantee a good, solid and powerful spring start.